torvalds/linux/Documentation/sound/kernel-api/writing-an-alsa-driver.rst

 Preface
 =======

-This document describes how to write an `ALSA (Advanced Linux Sound Architecture) <http://www.alsa-project.org/>`__ driver.
+This document describes how to write an `ALSA (Advanced GNU/Linux Sound Architecture) <http://www.alsa-project.org/>`__ driver.
 The document focuses mainly on PCI soundcards.
 In the case of other device types, the API might be different, too.
 However, at least the ALSA kernel API is